hayesgm/hyperbuffs/README.md

     ```elixir
     defmodule MyApp.HomeView do
       use MyApp.Web, :view
-      use HyperBuffs.View # <-- add this
+      use Hyperbuffs.View # <-- add this
     end
     ```

 ### Actions

-Actions in HyperBuffs try to follow an RPC model where you have a declared input and you return a declared output.
-HyperBuffs will ensure that the input and output can be either JSON or Protobufs based on the Content-Type and Accept headers respectively.
+Actions in Hyperbuffs try to follow an RPC model where you have a declared input and you return a declared output.
+Hyperbuffs will ensure that the input and output can be either JSON or Protobufs based on the Content-Type and Accept headers respectively.

 That said, you still have access to `conn` and can render traditionally as well.
 Here's a few examples: